 - In Europe, the single currency created additional problems because of over-valued exchange rates, and high bond yields.

-- The period 2000-2007 was a time of strong economic growth, low inflation and falling unemployment.
+- Great Moderation.
+The period 2000-2007 was a time of strong economic growth, low inflation and falling unemployment.
 Central Banks appeared to be successful in targeting low inflation and ensuring economic stability.
-However, underneath the macro-economic stability, there were increasing problems, which only became fully apparent later.
+However, underneath the macro-economic stability, there was growing instability in terms of credit and financial markets.

 - Housing bubble.
 Many countries experienced a rapid growth in house prices.
 House price rose faster than inflation and faster than incomes.
 This boom in housing was encouraged by a growth in bank lending and high confidence.
 Several countries, such as Ireland and Spain also experienced a boom in house building.